 - An average of 4 porters per climber

-Your recommended tip may be different as it also depends on your climbing package and tour operator:
+The recommended tip for your Kilimanjaro climb may be different as it also depends on your climbing package and tour operator:

 - Climbing package: The more equipment is included in your package, the more porters will be required to carry it.